 How to Protect website from SQL Injection Attack

 How to Protect website from SQL Injection Attack: SQL Injection (SQLi) refers to an injection attack wherein an attacker can execute malicious SQL statements (also commonly referred to as a malicious payload) that control a web application’s database server (also commonly referred to as a Relational Database Management System – RDBMS).
-Since an SQL Injection vulnerability could possibly affect any website or web application that makes use of an SQL-based database, the vulnerability is one of the oldest, most prevalent and most dangerous of web application vulnerabilities.
+Since an SQL Injection vulnerability could possibly affect any website or web application that makes use of a SQL-based database, the vulnerability is one of the oldest, most prevalent and most dangerous of web application vulnerabilities.

 By leveraging an SQL Injection vulnerability, given the right circumstances, an attacker can use it to bypass a web application’s authentication and authorization mechanisms and retrieve the contents of an entire database.
-SQL Injection can also be used to add, modify and delete records in a database, affecting data integrity.

 How SQL Injection works